ivan-makarenkov/documentation/developer/index.rst

 Developer Documentation is intended for developers and contains information about OroPlatform architecture, guidance on customization and extension of the existing features in Oro applications.
 Browse the how-to articles to learn about configuration and setup necessary for development or future use of the application.

 .. raw:: html

-   <h2><a href="../backend/">Backend Developer Guide</a></h2>
-   <p>Backend Developer Guide aggregates the core concepts for configuring, deploying, and maintaining your Oro application including API references, bundles, code samples, and best practices.</p>

-.. raw:: html

-   <h2><a href="../frontend/">Frontend Developer Guide</a></h2>
-   <p>Frontend Developer Guide provides the themes to prototype your application's storefront and back-office design.</p>

-.. raw:: html

-   <h2><a href="../bundles/">Bundles Documentation</a></h2>
-   <p>This section extends the rest of the Developer Guide, providing insight into core bundles implementation architecture and infrequently customizable features, which is particularly useful for non-standard customizations for backend and frontend developers as many features are interconnected.</p>

-.. raw:: html

    <h2><a href="../api/">Web Services API Guide</a></h2>
    <p>Web Services API Guide enables developers to integrate Oro functionality into third-party software systems.</p>

-.. raw:: html

-   <h2><a href="../community/">Community Guide</a></h2>
-   <p>Community Guide instructs on how to contribute to the Oro application development, documentation, and translations.
-It also explains the philosophy of Oro releases and helps users join Oro community and support teams.</p>

 ..
   Use above links or the search bar on the top right to navigate the documentation and discover how to: